-Yes, you may retain for official use any voluntarily abandoned personal property, except for large sedans and limousines where retention for official use is only authorized under the provisions of part 102-34 of this subchapter B.
+(a) If your agency has a need for the property, you may retain it for official use, except for large sedans and limousines which may only be retained for official use as authorized under part 102-34 of this subchapter B. See § 102-41.90 for how retained property must be handled.